LordHavelockVetinari/malakh/doc.md

 Output
 ------

-Let's start with the famous "Hello, World!" program.
+Let's start with the famous "Hello, World!" program:
-In this program, we define the `Main` process, which is responsible for communicating with the user.
-Inside `Main`, we use the `out` command to send output to the user.

     Main -> {
         out "Hello, World!"
     }

+In this program, we define the `Main` process, which is responsible for communicating with the user.
+Inside `Main`, we use the `out` command to send output to the user.
-The program outputs "Hello, World!".
+The program outputs: "Hello, World!".

 A program can also write multiple outputs: